MileHacker Logo

 Dolma & Kubba

 Dolma consists of grape leaves or vegetables stuffed with seasoned rice and ground meat.
-Kubba are dumplings made from bulgur wheat or rice, typically stuffed with minced meat and spices, then fried, baked, or boiled.
+Kubba are dumplings made from bulgur wheat or rice, typically stuffed with ground meat and spices, then fried, baked, or boiled.

 Many regional variations exist for both; widely available in local restaurants.